gvwilson/thirdbit/fiction/iffy/index.md

 Two,
 one of which should probably be replaced.
 She drummed her fingers against her thighs.
-One two three four,
+One two three four thumb,
-thumb,
 one four—was two three or three two next?
 Start over.
 One two three four—no.